rishabhsai/briefly/README.md

    Link your LinkedIn, X (Twitter), Instagram, and TikTok accounts.

 2. **AI Analyzes Your Content**
-   Vyyra’s agents understand your tone, style, and key themes.
+   Briefly's agents understand your tone, style, and key themes.

 3. **Generate Your Newsletter**
    Get a polished, professional newsletter ready to share.